abhisheyke/spark-examples/README.md

 # spark-example
-This repository primarly will have spark 2.x new feature example.
+This repository primarly will have spark 2.x new featureis examples.